reem010/NLP-Tasks/README.md

 The final output is a feature vector for each document based on TF-IDF.
 The steps are as follows:

-1. Calculate Term Frequency (TF) for each word in all documents.
+1. Calculated Term Frequency (TF) for each word in all documents.
-2. Calculate Inverse Document Frequency (IDF) for each word.
+2. Calculated Inverse Document Frequency (IDF) for each word.
-3. Compute TF * IDF for each word.
+3. Computed TF * IDF for each word.
-4. Normalize the TF-IDF vectors (using sklearn equations).
+4. Normalized the TF-IDF vectors (using sklearn equations).